MasoniteFramework/docs/tutorials/creating-a-blog.md

 # Creating a Blog

-## Creating Our First Route
+# Introduction
+In this tutorial we will walk through how to create a blog.
+We will touch on all the major systems of Masonite and it should give you the confidence to try the more advanced tutorials are build an application yourself.

+## Routing

+Typically your first starting point for your Masonite development flow will be to create a route.
 All routes are located in `routes/web.py` and are extremely simple to understand.
 They consist of a request method and a route method.
+Routing is simply stating what incoming URI's should direct to which controllers.

-For example, to create a `GET` request it will look like:
+For example, to create a `GET` request route it will look like:

 {% code-tabs %}
 {% code-tabs-item title="routes/web.py" %}